khoaisohd/saifon/docs/general/routing.md

-# Routing via `react-router` and `react-router-redux`
+# Routing via `react-router`
-`React Router` is the standard routing solution for react application.
-The thing is that with `redux` and `react-router-redux`, the URL is part of that state. `react-router-state` takes care of synchronizing the location of our application with the application state.
+`react-router` is the standard routing solution for react application.

 ## Usage
 This is what a standard route looks like for a container